 - There are different types of processors such as microprocessors, microcontrollers, System on Chip, Digital Signaling processors, Application Specific System Processor, Application Specific Instruction Set Processor, Reduced Instruction Set Computing processor, Complex Instruction Set Computing processor, single core processors, multi-core process, x86 and ARM based processors.

-Understanding a Processor (CPU) in Computer
+Understanding a Processor (CPU)

 A processor is a silicon-based chip that has a complex internal electronic circuit and performs all the work that you do, no matter how simple or how complex on a computer.